 Columbia College Chicago’s MA in Civic Media equips students with a broad range of media skills so they can stimulate community action and transform cities.
 Join a diverse pool of socially engaged media artists, journalists, civic technologists, information designers, urban planners, entrepreneurs, and civic-minded professionals.
 Together, we will strengthen democratic participation, shape public policy, and create social change.

-At the heart of the program is the thesis project.
+At the heart of the program is the community project.
 You’ll design, implement, and assess project-based solutions that address real community needs.
 These projects vary widely.
 You might help a community solve an information problem and build relationships with city leaders, or you may work with an interest group on a quality-of-life issue.
 But in the end, the project will coincide with your interests, skills, and the conversations you have with community leaders.

 You’ll draw on the resources available in Chicago, the nation’s third-largest media market, and graduate with a valuable skill set in strategic communications, design thinking, collaborative project development, cross-platform storytelling, journalism and media, information analysis, data visualization, and user-experience design.